mattddickinson/risknerd2/_pages/solutions.md

     alt: ""
     title: "Business Impact Analysis"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."
+feature_rowBPA:
+  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+    alt: ""
+    excerpt: 'A business process analysis reviews the business processes in your company, using data to identify and make changes that boost efficiency.'
 ---

 ## Risk Management